emmt/OptimPackNextGen.jl/README.md

 ```
 Note the specific way the *clear* flag `clr` is managed to preserve the
 good properties of the interface and allow our implementation of the MAP
 cost function to be mixed itself with other functions.
-Also as the `fill!`
+Also, as the
-method is used set all components of the gradient to zero, this method must
+`fill!` method is used to set all components of the gradient to zero, this
-exists for the type `T` of the variables.
+method must exists for the type `T` of the variables.

 ### Proximal operators